 Let me make it plain at the outset that I am not preaching against sports in general (though there are some warnings which could be given even in general, and we have given those warnings in the article entitled “Beware of an Unwholesome Addiction to Sports,” which can be found at www.wayoflife.org.)

-HERE I AM SPECIFICALLY WARNING ABOUT THE DANGERS OF PROFESSIONAL SPORTS as it exists today.
+HERE I AM SPECIFICALLY WARNING ABOUT THE DANGERS OF PROFESSIONAL SPORTS.
 I am warning about the misuse of time.
-I am warning about friendship with the world whereby we become adulterers and adulteresses in God’s sight (James 4:4).
+I am warning about friendship with the world whereby God’s people become adulterers and adulteresses in God’s sight (James 4:4).
 I am warning about misplaced priorities.
 I am warning about covetousness and idolatry and sensuality.

 I BELIEVE THESE THINGS NEED TO BE PREACHED FOR THREE REASONS: